jLantxa/mapache/README.md

-  snapshot  Create a new snapshot restore   Restore a snapshot in a target path log       Show all snapshots present in the repository forget    Remove snapshots from the repository clean     Clean up the repository amend     Amend an existing snapshot ls        List nodes in the repository diff      Show differences between snapshots cat       Print repository objects verify    Verify the integrity of the data stored in the repository help      Print this message or the help of the given subcommand(s)
+  snapshot  Create a new snapshot restore   Restore a snapshot in a target path log       Show all snapshots present in the repository diff      Show differences between snapshots forget    Remove snapshots from the repository clean     Clean up the repository amend     Amend an existing snapshot ls        List nodes in the repository mount     Mount the repository as a file system cat       Print repository objects verify    Verify the integrity of the data stored in the repository help      Print this message or the help of the given subcommand(s)